PowerShell/vscode-powershell/docs/ise_compatibility.md

 "workbench.colorTheme": "PowerShell ISE"
 ```

-## Show-Command
+## PowerShell Command Explorer

 Thanks to the work of [@corbob](https://github.com/corbob),
-the PowerShell extension has its own command explorer.
+the PowerShell extension has the beginnings of its own command explorer.

 In the [Command Palette]
 enter `PowerShell Command Explorer` and press <kbd>Enter</kbd>.